Concord Music Group: History

 On July 1, 2014, Tom Whalley's label, Loma Vista Recordings (home to St. Vincent, Little Dragon, Spoon, Cut Copy, Marilyn Manson, Ghost, and the GRAMMY-nominated Django Unchained soundtrack, among others) agreed to a new multi-year, worldwide strategic partnership with Concord Music Group.
 Under the terms of the agreement, CMG provided funding for new talent relationships and artist development, as well as comprehensive label services for Loma Vista.
 On July 8, 2014, Concord Music Group announced the acquisition of the Vee-Jay Records catalog including over 5,000 master recordings from Little Richard, John Lee Hooker, Betty Everett, Jimmy Reed, Jerry Butler, The Staple Singers, Gene Chandler and the Dells, among many others.

-On April 1, 2015, it was announced that Concord Music Group merged with the Bicycle Music Company, a leading independent music publisher, record label and rights manager to form the fully integrated recorded music and publishing company Concord Bicycle Music.
+Concord Music Group merged with the Bicycle Music Company, a leading independent music publisher, record label and rights manager in April 2015 to form the fully integrated recorded music and publishing company Concord Bicycle Music.
 Concord Music and Bicycle Music operated as individual divisions within Concord Bicycle Music (CBM), with Concord Music Group being primarily responsible for recorded music activities and Bicycle overseeing publishing and rights management.
 CBM then immediately announced that it had acquired Vanguard Records and Sugar Hill Records from the Welk Music Group.

+On 28 April 2026, BMG Rights Management and Concord announced that they would merge, operating under the BMG name.
+The combined company will call its publishing division BMG Publishing and its recorded music division Concord Records.
+On June 12, 2026, the merger was approved by the German Federal Cartel Office.
+On June 17, 2026, the merger was approved by the US competition authorities and the merger was completed on September 1, 2026.